Report an Error

 We recommend the NVIDIA GeForce GT 240 for gaming with highest details at resolutions up to, and including, 800x600.

-Being a single-slot card, its power draw is rated at 69 W maximum.
+Being a single-slot card, the NVIDIA GeForce GT 240 does not require any additional power connector, its power draw is rated at 69 W maximum.
 Display outputs include: 1x DVI, 1x VGA, 1x HDMI.
 GeForce GT 240 is connected to the rest of the system using a PCIe 2.0 x16 interface.
 The card measures 168 mm in length, and features a single-slot cooling solution.
 Its price at launch was 80 US Dollars.

 ||Nov 17th, 2009